'I'm happy here again' - Giroud makes Chelsea U-turn & is open to signing new deal | Goal.com

 Inter had agreed a contract with the Blues striker, with Lazio and Tottenham having also expressed an interest in the French World Cup winner.

-The Blues had looked at bringing in Paris Saint-Germain striker Edinson Cavani and Napoli forward Dries Mertens, but Giroud is now back in the team and happy at Stamford Bridge.
+The Blues had looked at bringing in Paris Saint-Germain striker Edinson Cavani and Napoli forward Dries Mertens, but Giroud is now back in Frank Lampard's team and happy at Stamford Bridge.

 "Yes, of course," Giroud replied when asked if he's happy to stay at Chelsea beyond the end of the season, when his current deal expires.
 "There are a few weeks [to go], games to win and maybe another trophy.